junxit/us-congress-bills-110/metadata.md

 - 2007-02-16 — Placed on the House Calendar, Calendar No. 11.
 - 2007-02-16 — Reported (Amended) by the Committee on Transportation.
 H. Rept.
 110-17.
 - 2007-02-16 — Reported (Amended) by the Committee on Transportation.
 H. Rept.
 110-17.
+- 2007-03-06 — Considered under suspension of the rules. (consideration: CR H2182-2190)
+- 2007-03-06 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+584.
+- 2007-03-06 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-03-06 — Ms. Norton moved to suspend the rules and pass the bill, as amended.
+- 2007-03-06 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H2182)
+- 2007-03-06 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H2182)
+- 2007-03-06 — The title of the measure was amended.
+Agreed to without objection.